sahinidisa/tiympc.github.io/photos.markdown

 ![New York, New York (Manhattan)](/images/man-new-york.jpg)
 - 📍 New York, New York (Garment District)
 - **Date**: Fri July 9, 2021
 - **Description**: A little more grim than my current taste.
-However, my photography started off as dark, so it makes sense that I was attracted to this type of scene.
+However, my photography started off as dark, so it makes sense that I was attracted to this scene.

 ![Pittsburgh, Pennsylvania (Pittsburgh Junction Railroad)](/images/railroad.jpg)